Math, Science, Technology Magnet

 What makes us different?

 Beaver is a Math Science Technology Magnet.
-We use our one-to-one ratio of iPads and MacBooks daily.
+We use our one-to-one ratio of iPads, MacBooks, and Chromebooks daily.
 Our classrooms are equipped with SMART Boards.
 That said, our technology is not what defines us.
 The way we use our technology is what sets us apart.

 We are educating 21st Century students to be successful in a 21st Century world.
 To that end, three skills are essential, and these are skills we emphasize at Beaver.